 The strawberry DNA extraction activity was carried out by 3 GEM volunteers a week later at the “Party on Point” event at UB, which included a showcase of faculty and student work for UB donors.
 Additionally, the activity has been deployed with great success throughout the summer at various community outreach tables.

-In November 2016, GEM held a weeklong series of innovative activities on the UB campus and in the WNY community to engage everyone--from children, to the general public to research scientists--in learning more about the microbiome and the impact of antibiotics.
+In November of 2016 & 2017, GEM held a weeklong series of innovative activities on the UB campus and in the WNY community to engage everyone--from children, to the general public to research scientists--in learning more about the microbiome and the impact of antibiotics.
 This effort was possible through the work of more than 40 volunteers who called and delivered materials to pharmacies, ran info tables, coordinated classroom workshops, and more.

 Outreach included placement of more than 4,000 brochures and posters in WNY pharmacies, public libraries, and medical clinics.
 Partners for this effort included the CDC, the Erie County Department of Health, the CTSI / Patient Voices Network, and volunteers from the UB School of Pharmacy and Pharmaceutical Sciences.
 Through a collaboration with SPPS PharmD students, GEM also organized a panel discussion featuring the Commissioner of the Erie County Department of Health, an infectious disease pharmacist from Buffalo General Medical Center, and a community pharmacist from CVS.